TingtingGenomics/scATAC-seq/03_cellranger-atac_mkfastq.md

 ***
-** Guildlines from 10X genomics for sample data analysis** -Download the tiny-bcl tar file.
+** Guildlines from 10X genomics for sample data analysis**
+- Download the tiny-bcl tar file.
--Untar the tiny-bcl tar file in a convenient location.
+- Untar the tiny-bcl tar file in a convenient location.
 This will create a new tiny-bcl subdirectory.
--Download the simple CSV layout file: cellranger-atac-tiny-bcl-simple-1.0.0.csv.
+- Download the simple CSV layout file: cellranger-atac-tiny-bcl-simple-1.0.0.csv.
--Download the Illumina® Experiment Manager sample sheet: cellranger-atac-tiny-bcl-samplesheet-1.0.0.csv.
+- Download the Illumina® Experiment Manager sample sheet: cellranger-atac-tiny-bcl-samplesheet-1.0.0.csv.
 ***